keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

                 <div class="reason-item">
                 <img class="lazy" data-src="assets/images/benefits/payment-day.png"/>
                 <div class="item-title">Monthly repayments</div>
-                <div class="item-description">Say goodbye to upfront bills and spread the cost over a period of 3,
+                <div class="item-description">Say goodbye to upfront bills and spread the cost of a project over a period of 3, 4, or
-                    or 6 months.
-We offer monthly payments for retainer contracts and existing clients, meaning a better cashflow for your business and more affordable I.T systems.
+                    5 months.
+In addition to this, we offer monthly payments for retainer contracts and existing clients, so I.T becomes more affordable.
                 </div>
                 </div>
             </div>